sass/dart-sass/pkg/sass-parser/README.md

 declarations, statement-level comments, and the root node—extend the corresponding PostCSS node types ([`Rule`], [`AtRule`], [`Declaration`], [`Comment`], and [`Root`]).
 However, `sass-parser` has multiple subclasses for many of its PostCSS superclasses.
-For example, `sassParser.Declaration` extends `postcss.Declaration`, but so does `sassParser.VariableDeclaration`.
+For example, `sassParser.PropertyDeclaration` extends `postcss.Declaration`, but so does `sassParser.VariableDeclaration`.
 The different `sass-parser` node types may be distinguished using the `sassParser.Node.sassType` field.